hbanugariya/Exploration_Cleaning/README.md

 # Data Cleaning Project
 Skills: SQL, Self Join, CTE, Update, Alter

--I cleaned the data, employed a self-join to fill missing values, and utilized Common Table Expressions (CTE) with ROW_NUMBER() to eliminate duplicate rows.
+I cleaned the data, employed a self-join to fill missing values, and utilized Common Table Expressions (CTE) with ROW_NUMBER() to eliminate duplicate rows.
 Additionally, I split a single column into 2-3 individual columns for improved data organization.
 The resulting dataset is now streamlined, free of duplicates, and structured for more effective analysis.